SADDLE

 Sculpture is three-dimensional artwork created by shaping or combining hard and/or plastic material, sound, and/or text and or light, commonly stone (either rock or marble), metal, glass, or wood.
 Some sculptures are created directly by finding or carving; others are assembled, built together and fired, welded, molded, or cast.
 Sculptures are often painted.

 Because sculpture involves the use of materials that can be molded or modulated, it is considered one of the plastic arts.
+See: The Free Dictionary

-es: SCUM
+es: SALITRE

 Scum is efflorescence in clay: When red clay is fired and becomes bisque, sometimes bits of white scum can form in the surface that cannot be seen in the clay.
 They are very difficult to remove and if removed will leave an indent in the surface of the bisque.
-If not removed, scum will damage the glaze and leave a round eaten out space when the clay is fired.
+If not removed, scum will damage the glaze and leave a round depression when the clay is fired.

-es: SELLO
+es: SELLO AL CUÑO

 Sedimentary clays are also known as secondary clays.
 They are clays that have been displaced and eroded by earth movements throughout thousands of years.